 ❏ Greet your new employee and have a morning coffee with them

-❏ Introduce your employee to your current team and show them around the office
+❏ Introduce your employee to their co-workers or other team members and show them around the office

 ❏ Lead them to their workstation and, if necessary, help them set up any equipment